bytefish/bytefish.de/blog/elasticsearch_java.md

 ##### Station #####

-The station now has the same properties as the CSV file, and has the GPS informations in a ``GeoLocation`` property.
+The station has the same properties like the CSV file.
+It has the GPS informations of the station in a ``GeoLocation`` property.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.